 When your baby is cranky, anything other than white noise will likely contribute to overstimulation.
 Even when using a white noise machine, you’ll want to make sure it isn’t too loud.

-Making things darker with blackout curtains and less noisy is automatically going to remind your baby of the comforts of the womb.
+Making things darker with blackout curtains and less noise is automatically going to remind your baby of the comforts of the womb.
+Keeping stimulation to a minimum is one of the benefits of blackout curtains.

 When Moving your Baby, Do it Slowly and Gently